· · · ·

 Prepare the Ingredients

 Using a sharp knife and cutting board, slice the chicken tenders into 1/2″ slices.
+If using chicken breast, you’ll need approximately 2 cups of chopped meat.

-It’s important to always use a separate cutting board when working with meats and vegetables to prevent the spread of bacteria.
+It’s always important to use a separate cutting board when working with meats and vegetables to prevent the spread of bacteria.
 I use a different colored board for cutting meats, and will either use another colored board or my wooden cutting board for vegetables and breads.

 Shredded Cabbage